interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 Inspired by the [Lightning Network](http://lightning.network), Interledger uses the digest of the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) hash function as the condition for `prepare` packets.
 The `fulfill` packet contains a valid 32-byte preimage for the hash specified in the `prepare` packet.
 Connectors are responsible for validating fulfillments.
 [Transport Layer](#transport-layer) protocols are used by the sender and receiver to generate the condition for a particular packet.

 Settlement may either be based solely on trust between the connector and its peers, or be supported with functionality on the settlement ledger.
-See [IL-RFC 17](../0017-ledger-requirements/0017-ledger-requirements.md) for the full description and tiers of ledger requirements.

 As the `prepare` packet makes its way to the receiver, connectors only reserve the appropriate amount of funds, they do not settle it yet.
 No obligation is agreed yet between the peers, so none can be lost if a connector fails or attempts to redirect the packet.